podengo-project/ipa-hcc/README.md

-# IPA plugin for Hybrid Cloud Console
+# IPA plugin and client package for Podengo / Hybrid Cloud Console

+**This project is currently inactive.
+Issues and merge requests will not be attended to.**

 The *ipa-hcc* plugin provides schema extension of IPA for Hybrid Cloud Console integration.
 The plugin must be installed on all FreeIPA